buumba641/buumba641/README.md

 **Prize:** **$1,000 USD**
 **Dates:** 12–20 June 2026
 **Result:** **34 / 371 · Gold · Top ~9%**

-A predictive machine learning challenge focused on predicting football goals before they were scored.

 The challenge involved working with sports data, feature engineering, and predictive modelling.